js-csp/js-csp/doc/basic.md

 ### `spawn(generator)` ###

-Similar to `go`, but takes a generator instead of creating one.
+Similar to `go`, but takes a generator object instead of generator function.
 ```javascript
 // Spawn a goroutine, and immediately return a channel
 function* id(x) {